Qalthos/blog/content/FOSS@RIT/introducing-fossrit-timeline-year-in-review.rst

 from other sources.
 When Remy showed me what he had written for 2010, it was obvious this could be easily replicated in code.

-About an hour of JavaScript wrangling later, I had made `this`_. `Also this`_, and if you're reading this from about a year in the future, `this should even exist`_.
+About an hour of JavaScript wrangling later, I had made `this`__.
+Also `this`__, and if you're reading this from about a year in the future, `this`__ should even exist.
 It's still needs some tweaking, the years are hardcoded in the documents, the pages aren't linked from the main timeline page, and I'd rather have them all use one common file than make a new one each year, but it works, it's fairly similar to what was